ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 based models and with a right approach it can be much easier to develop Ergo contracts than to write and debug Solidity code.

-There are key aspects of Ergo's programming model (based on UTXO) in which it is different from Ethereum (i.e. account model)
+There are key aspects of the Ergo's programming model in which Ergo is different from Ethereum (which is based on account transaction model).

 ##### Paradigm
 The account model of Ethereum is imperative.
 A typical task of sending coins from Alice to Bob means changing balances in the storage as a series of operations.
-Ergo's UTXO based programming model is declarative where ErgoScript contracts specify conditions for a transaction to be accepted by the blockchain (not changes to be made).
+Ergo's UTXO based programming model is declarative where ErgoScript contracts specify conditions for a transaction to be accepted by the blockchain (not changes to be made in the storage state as result of the contract execution).

 ##### Scalability
-In the account model of Ethereum both storage changes and validity checks are performed on-chain during code execution.
-In contrast, Ergo transactions are created off-chain and only validation checks are performed on-chain thus reducing the amount of operations performed by every node of the network.
-In addition due to immutability of the transaction graph, various optimization strategies are possible  to improve throughput of full nodes.
-Light nodes are also possible thus further facilitating scalability.
+In the account model of Ethereum both storage changes and validity checks are performed _on-chain_ during code execution.
+In contrast, Ergo transactions are created _off-chain_ and only validation checks are performed on-chain thus reducing the amount of operations performed by every node of the network.
+In addition due to immutability of the transaction graph, various optimization strategies are possible to improve throughput of transactions per second in the network.
+Light verifying nodes are also possible thus further facilitating scalability and accessibility of the network.

 ##### Shared state
 Account model is all about shared mutable state of account storage, which is known to lead to complex semantics (and subtle million dollar bugs) in the face of concurrent and distributed computations.
-Ergo model is based on immutable graph of transactions, this approach, inherited from UTXO, plays well with the concurrent and distributed nature of blockchains and facilitates light trustless clients.
+Ergo model is based on an immutable graph of transactions, this approach, inherited from Bitcoin, plays well with the concurrent and distributed nature of blockchains and facilitates light trustless clients.

 ##### Expressive Power
-Ethereum advocated execution of turing-complete language on the blockchain.
-It theoretically promised unlimited potential applications, in practice however, the limits came from excessive storage growth, subtle multi-million bugs, gas costs which limit application complexity etc. On the other hand, Ergo extends UTXO to enable turing-completnes while limiting complexity of the ErgoScript language.
+Ethereum advocated execution of a turing-complete language on the blockchain.
+It theoretically promised unlimited potential applications, in practice however, the limitation comes from excessive storage growth, subtle multi-million bugs, gas costs which limit contracts complexity etc. On the other hand, Ergo extends UTXO to enable turing-completeness while limiting complexity of the ErgoScript language.
 The same expressive power is achieved in a different and more semantically sound way.

-In this article I want to introduce Ergo FlowCards - a developer framework for designing of complex Ergo contracts in a declarative way.
+In this article I want to introduce a concept of FlowCard - a dApps developer component for designing of complex Ergo contracts in a declarative and visual way.

-### From Imperative to Declarative
+## From Imperative to Declarative

 In the imperative programming model of Ethereum a transaction is a sequence of operations executed by Ethereum VM.
 The following [Solidity